January 3rd, 2019

 Cascades has a northern route and a southern route, each of which terminate at Seattle’s King Street Station.
 Its southern route connects Seattle with Oregon’s two largest cities, Portland and Eugene, and many points in between, like Centralia in Lewis County, or Kelso/Longview in Cowlitz County.

 Many of these cities are also served by Amtrak’s Coast Starlight route, but the Coast Starlight does not offer frequent service.
 Cascades is different.
 It offers multiple trips a day to and from Portland.
 And because its Talgo-built trains utilize technology that allows the cars to passively tilt into curves, Cascades can run at very high speeds between Olympia and Portland… faster, in fact, than vehicles on I-5 are legally permitted to travel.

 For transit to be an attractive option for people who own cars, it must be reliable, frequent, and fast.
 Thanks to joint federal, state, and regional investments (like the Point Defiance Bypass), Cascades service has been improving on all of those fronts.

 Implementation of Positive Train Control by Amtrak and its partners has also made Cascades safer following last year’s tragic derailment near Mounts Road.

 But if I-976 goes into effect, Cascades would be gutted, reversing years of progress.

-Also harmed under I-976 would be the dozens of cities that levy vehicle fees to pay for road resurfacing projects, traffic calming measures, and road maintenance, like Anacortes and Zillah.
+Also harmed under I-976 would be the dozens of cities that levy vehicle fees to pay for road resurfacing projects, traffic calming measures, and road maintenance, like Bainbridge Island and Zillah.
 Eyman’s I-976 repeals the authority of city-established transportation benefit districts to levy vehicle fees to meet their transportation needs.

 Ferry districts would also lose their authority to levy vehicle fees.